faolivera/hutmann/README.md

 ## Perquisites and dependencies

-The library currently only works with Play 2.4.
+The library currently works with Play 2.4.x, 2.5.x+.
 It depends on its JSON and WS libraries, which your project must bring.

 ## Getting it